ayush-india/config/README.md

  required Prgrame to install

-stwich to g++ 12 for no error in nvim use eza insted of ls nnn a freaking nice file manger sccahe (a cacheing system for rust) tmux comme u need it so (its in yout /usr/bin) a tui for stackvoerflwo
+stwich to g++ 12 for no error in nvim use eza insted of ls use zoxide use  use yazi sccahe (a cacheing system for rust) tmux comme u need it so (its in yout /usr/bin) a tui for stackvoerflwo